-7. DELEGATION OF SUPPLY CHAIN MANAGEMENT POWERS AND DUTIES
+4. DELEGATION OF SUPPLY CHAIN MANAGEMENT POWERS AND DUTIES

-- 7.1 The council hereby delegates such additional powers and duties to the accounting officer to enable the accounting officer - (a) to discharge the supply chain management responsibilities conferred on accounting officers in terms of - (i) Chapter 8 or 10 of the MFMA; and
+- 1 The council hereby delegates such additional powers and duties to the accounting officer to enable the accounting officer - (a) to discharge the supply chain management responsibilities conferred on accounting officers in terms of - (i) Chapter 8 or 10 of the MFMA; and - (ii) the supply chain management policy; - (b) to maximise administrative and operational efficiency in the implementation of the supply chain management policy; - (c) to enforce reasonable cost-effective measures for the prevention of fraud, corruption, favoritism, and unfair and irregular practices in the implementation of the supply chain management policy; and - (d) to comply with his or her responsibilities in terms of section 115 and other applicable provisions of the MFMA. - 2 Sections 79 and 106 of the MFMA apply to the sub-delegation of powers and duties delegated to an accounting officer in terms of subparagraph 1 of this policy. - The municipal council or accounting officer may not delegate or sub-delegate any supply chain management powers or duties to a person who is not an official of the municipality or to a committee which is not exclusively composed of officials of the municipality; - (a) In terms of the requirements of supply chain management regulation 4(3) and sub-paragraph 3 of the policy, the municipality will utilize the exemption received by the finance minister on 05 May 2020, Gazette no. 43281 (see sub-paragraph 29(3)).

-- (ii) the supply chain management policy; - (b) to maximise administrative and operational efficiency in the implementation of the supply chain management policy; - (c) to enforce reasonable cost-effective measures for the prevention of fraud, corruption, favoritism, and unfair and irregular practices in the implementation of the supply chain management policy; and - (d) to comply with his or her responsibilities in terms of section 115 and other applicable provisions of the MFMA. - 7.2 Sections 79 and 106 of the MFMA apply to the sub-delegation of powers and duties delegated to an accounting officer in terms of subparagraph 7.1 of this policy. - 7.3 The council or accounting officer may not delegate or sub-delegate any supply chain management powers or duties to a person who is not an official of the municipality or to a committee which is not exclusively composed of officials of the municipality; - 7.4 This paragraph may not be read as permitting an official to whom the power to make final awards has been delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 9 of this policy.
+Sub-paragraph 3 may not be read as permitting an official to whom the power to make final awards has been delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this policy.